Fur People In Our Life

 A Short Rant

 Nothing upsets me more than people who have pets and then are to busy or too lazy to care for them properly.
 (Actually the same rant applies to having children too.)
-If you cannot make the commitment of time and love, don't have pets (or children).
+If you cannot make the commitment of guidance, time and love, don't have pets (or children).
 They deserve better.
+If you abuse either pets or children you better hope my friends and I don't catch up with you.
+It will not be pretty.

 The Current Fur People